 Hootworthy or not?

-Please note that I earn a small commission from each book purchased through the links I provide.
+Please note that we earn a small commission from each book purchased through the links we provide.
 This does not affect the price you pay, and the earnings help fund new books for review.

 Book details